Preparing for a project review meeting with the boss

 You can’t be everywhere at once and therefore you may not be aware of key pieces of information or have knowledge gaps.

-By speaking to a few teammates, you’ll likely develop a more rounded view of the project as a whole.
-You can see if your memory of events or view on them is accurate and fair.
-You can get a clearer understanding of why the project panned out the way it did.
+By speaking to a few teammates, you’ll likely develop a more rounded view of the project as a whole, so you can see if your memory of events or view on them is accurate and fair.
+You can get a clearer understanding of why the project panned out the way it did during the project review preparation.

 It’s worth speaking to two or three members of the team, even briefly, just to ensure you’ve got a clear picture of things.
 If your company has a tool for 360-degree feedback, this is a perfect opportunity to request some.